Legal Culture Club

 In our view the emotional affinity for the United States and its mentality that had existed, in law as in other areas, particularly ever since the Second World War up until the turn of the millennium, has now faded.
 This is despite the fact that the Swiss legal system is one that is above average in terms of its receptiveness and degree of “internationalization” – even, albeit to a decreasing extent, when it comes to US legal culture; however, it is also to an above-average extent affected by and to some extent dependent upon the degree of understanding and connection between the two legal cultures.
 Ultimately, there is also a lack of communicative, competent and assertive behaviour in the network of those affected by dealing with the consequences of US legal culture, even if the turnaround that is currently in progress in Switzerland would in principle offer a more propitious environment for this.

-The Legal Culture Club meets three times a year in the chalet of Franz Werro in the mountains around Freiburg.
+The Legal Culture Club met three times a year in the chalet of Franz Werro in the mountains around Freiburg.
 We meet at 17:00, work through a standard agenda and then continue our discussions over a joint dinner.
 We try to centre the event around the discussion of a relevant text.
-We hold joint teaching events across universities.
-We are building up an inter-university field of research for future dissertations and will oversee as General Editor Board the new series "Dike Law Books" (published by Dike Verlag) and act as its scientific conscience.
+The work on the project „Anthology of Swiss Legal Culture“ in English has priority.

 Upon request or as suitable opportunities arise we hold special events with a wider group of attendees such as the discussions with Professor Matthias Reiman, University of Michigan Law School, Professor Arthur Miller, of Harvard Law School and from 1 September 2007 New York University Law School and Professor John Palfrey, Harvard Law School.